ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 The baseline case for ESMValCore input data is CMOR fully compliant data that is read using Iris' :func:`iris:iris.load_raw`.
-ESMValCore also allows for some departures with compliance (see :ref:`cmor_check_strictness`).
+ESMValCore also allows for some departures from compliance (see :ref:`cmor_check_strictness`).
 Beyond that situation, some datasets (either model or observations) contain (known) errors that would normally prevent them from being processed.
 The issues can be in